maykar/plex_assistant/README.md

 ## Important note
 This is just a side project made to fill the absence of native Google Assistant support in Plex.
 Also, the Phlex/FlexTV projects aren't in working order for me at the moment (is it just me?).

-I do not intend to put a large amount of work into this as Plex could add Google Assistant support or FlexTV may become viable again at any time.
-That being said, I will slowly be adding features and fixing issues until that time.
-I just don't want any expectations of quick fixes or feature implimentations.
-Right now, as long as it works for me I'm happy.
+I do not intend to put too much work into this as Plex could add Google Assistant support or FlexTV may become viable again at any time.
+That being said, I will slowly be adding features and fixing issues until then.
+I just don't want any expectations of quick fixes or feature implementations.
 As always, I both welcome and greatly appreciate pull requests.

 Thank you for understanding.